lichenma/GoFund/StudyNotes.md

 We can estimate what will happen given these test conditions - the workers will execute `withdraw` on top of each other.
 Inside it, `f.balance -= amount` will read the balance, subtract one, and then write it back.
 But sometimes two or more workers will both read the same balance, and do the same subtraction, and we end up with the wrong total ... right?

 When we run the program we see that it still passes - remember that goroutines are `green threads`: managed by the Go runtime not the Operating System.
 The runtime schedules goroutines across however many OS threads it has available.
-At the time the tutorial was created - Go does not try to guess how many OS threads it should use and we want more than one we have to specify so.
+At the time the tutorial was created - Go does not try to guess how many OS threads it should use and if we want more than one we have to specify so.
 Finally the current runtime does not preempt (interrupt a task being carried out, without requiring its cooperation and with the intention of resuming the task at a later time) goroutines - a goroutine will continue to run until it does something that suggests its ready for a break (like interacting with a channel).

 All of this means that our benchmark is now concurrent but it is not **parallel**.
 Only one of our workers will run at a time, and it will run until it is done.
 We can change this by telling Go to use more threads, via the `GOMAXPROCS` environment variable.